 Related News for Lee Makowski

-Bioengineering students Emin Abrahamian, E’24, Benjamin Field, E’24, and Matthew Hiller, E’24, received Fulbrights, scholarships that are awarded to exceptional students to research, study, or teach English abroad, which fosters diplomacy and mutual understanding between the U.S. and other countries.
+Bioengineering students Emin Abrahamian, E’24, Benjamin Field, E’24, and Matthew Hiller, E’24, received Fulbrights—scholarships that are awarded to exceptional students to research, study, or teach English abroad, and fosters diplomacy and mutual understanding between the U.S. and other countries.

 Celebrating Bioengineering at Northeastern: Visions for the Future